 “The number of RSVPs you are sent back will determine final costs that you, or whomever is paying for your wedding, will be responsible for, and many times, changes cannot be made past this date,” explains Danielle Rothweiler of Rothweiler Event Design in Verona, New Jersey.
 “This means that if someone RSVPs after the date, you might feel pressured to try and accommodate them, but your venue might not be able to at that point.”

-Aside from costs, the RSVP also dictates additional details, such as having places at tables for people to sit, the actual number of seats, the amount of wait staff, the stocking of the bar, how many centerpieces you will need, and even the capacity of the room, explains Jodi R.R.
+Aside from costs, the RSVP also dictates additional details, such as having places at tables for people to sit, the actual number of seats, the amount of wait staff, the stocking of the bar (especially if your friends are boozers), how many centerpieces you will need, and even the capacity of the room, explains Jodi R.R.
 Smith, owner of Mannersmith Etiquette Consulting, in Marblehead, Massachusetts.

 There is an art to sending RSVPs in a timely manner that allows guests enough of a waiting period before they have to respond.
 You want to give them buffer time so they aren’t rushed, but also give yourself enough buffer time after receiving them to make sense of the grand total.

-When choosing an RSVP stationery vendor, it’s smart to stick with the same person or company you hired to create the rest of your wedding stationery, suggests Rothweiler.
+Ideally, when choosing an RSVP stationery vendor, you stick with the same person or company you hired to create the rest of your wedding stationery, says Rothweiler.
 “Colors and textures can change from vendor to vendor, so keeping it under the same vendor will create a seamless and cleaner look,” she says.
 “Plus, using only one vendor means they’ll already know the name of the fonts you are using, and will be able to put the entire timeline together from when you have to make decisions to when things will be done and sent out by.”

 Your theme and actual wording of your RSVP card (as well as the rest of your wedding stationary) can be as formal or informal (even humorous!) as you want.
 “Go with whatever works with your personalities and wedding design—here really are no rules here anymore, so have fun with this and ask your stationery vendor for some ideas!” says Rothweiler.
 Whenever possible, she suggests asking to see samples before ordering an RSVP card because colors and fonts can look very different on a computer screen than they do once printed.
 “You might care way more about the thickness of the paper than you think, so make that appointment before writing that check,” she adds.